Yukthapati/Crowd_management-/README.md

 # Crowd_management-
 Through CCTV surveillance- we can monitor the crowd.
-THe module we used is OpenCV
+The module we used is OpenCV